 Sirius Black’s ancestral home and the headquarters of the Order of the Phoenix, 12 Grimmauld Place, was shot in London’s Claremont Square.

 6. Goathland Train Station — Hogsmeade

 Goathland is a pretty little village in North Yorkshire, and its train station is where the scenes of the Hogwarts Express arriving in Hogsmeade were shot.

 The exterior shots of the Malfoy Mansion in the first Deathly Hallows film were filmed at Hardwick Hall in Derbyshire.
 The mansion used to be a private residence, but now the Elizabethan hall is fully open to the public.

 8. The Jacobite steam train — The Hogwarts Express

-Perhaps one of the cooler Potter-oriented tourist attractions is the Jacobite steam train in Scotland.
+Perhaps one of the cooler Harry Potter-oriented tourist attractions is the Jacobite steam train in Scotland.
 The train runs between Fort William (close to Loch Shiel) and Mallaig in the Highlands.
-It runs over the Glenfinnan Viaduct, which you’ll remember from the movies.
+It runs over the Glenfinnan Viaduct, which you’ll recognize from the movies.

 9. Malham Cove — The Deathly Hallows Camp

-The limestone formation at Malham Cove was one of the places that Harry and Hermione camped out in the bleak scenes in the first Deathly Hallows film.
+The limestone formation at Malham Cove was one of the places where Harry and Hermione camped in the first Deathly Hallows film.